andrenho/poor-man-bus-pirate/README.md

 ## Commands

+Connect the Pico USB to the computer, and then open a serial terminal to the USB port at 115200 baud.

 - General
   - `use [ uart | spi_master | spi_slave | spi_sniff | pwm ]`
   - `reset` (reset all options to default)